CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 1. Software *MUST NOT* store any unhashed user credentials.
 2. Software *MUST* guard against common attacks such as [SQL injection](https://owasp.org/Top10/A03_2021-Injection/), Shell injection, Cross-site request forgery, session hijacking attacks, broken access control, and more.
 For web applications, the [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a good resource listing the most critical security risks to look out for in web applications.
 3. Components with major known vulnerabilities *MUST NOT* be used (see [OWASP A06:2021](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/))
 4. Software services *MUST* comply to the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
+This corresponds to Point 14 of the [Infrastructure Requirements (IR)](infrastructure-requirements.md).
-5. All outside traffic *MUST* be properly encrypted. (e.g. use HTTPS)
+5. All outside traffic *MUST* be properly encrypted. (e.g. use HTTPS).
+This corresponds to Points 11 and 12 of the [Infrastructure Requirements (IR)](infrastructure-requirements.md).
 6. Security issues *SHOULD* be disclosed publicly.
 The most critical security problems should be kept under embargo first to give affected parties the chance to upgrade.
 7. To safeguard the privacy of your users, it is *RECOMMENDED* to limit the amount of cross-site requests to third party content, to only those that are really needed.
 This is relevant not only from a privacy, but also from a security point of view.
 Be especially vigilant when incorporating social network 'like' buttons, as those are in essence trackers.

+This relates to Point 13 of the [Infrastructure Requirements (IR)](infrastructure-requirements.md)

 ## Software-as-a-Service Requirements (CLaaS)